jrochkind/texts/search_compare/article.md

 * **Microsoft Academic Search**: While it does have an API, the [terms of service](http://social.microsoft.com/Forums/is/mas/thread/9a23b2d6-6599-4853-acf5-c1692a64365e) are prohibitive (including requirement to include all links delivered by the API, in the order they are delivered, even if they lead to paywalls you do not license).
 Additionally, while the MS Academic Search product itself includes sufficient metadata for an OpenURL (as revealed, for instance, in the RIS export), the API response does not actually include this data with sufficient semantic granularity.

 * **Thomson Reuters Web of Knowledge**: While the product did seem to have a sufficient API (for instance as used by our existing Metalib installation), and we believed our existing license ought to give us access to this API -- we were unable to secure access/permission/documentation in time to include in the study, despite several months of attempts.
-Interestingly, at a later point in the midst of our study, we also noted that the vendor removed API access for an aggregate "Web of Knowledge" search, providing instead only individual sub-databases, which would not be suitable for our desired general article search use.

 * Our existing **Metalib-based, Xerxes-enhanced product**, using its default/general search.
 Initially hoped to include this as a baseline/control, but writing the evaluation tool that could accommodate Metalib's extreme slowness would have significantly increased the development time, and we ultimately decided that we did not need it.